mauriciopoppe/blog/site/content/notes/computer-science/data-structures/data-structures-massive-datasets.md

 The solution is to transform the matrix such that the word-context pair frequencies are stored in the count-min sketch, the occurrences of words and contexts are kept in other hash maps.

+- **Range queries** Use a segment tree where each node is a CMS
+- **e-approximate heavy hitters** In a stream where the total number of frequences is $n$ (for example if frequencies are all 1, then $N$ corresponds to the number of elements encountered thus far in the stream) output all of the items that occur at least $n/k$ times, when $k=2$ this problem is known as the majority element.

+If $n$ is known in advance we can process the array elements using a count-min sketch in a single pass, and remember an element once its estimated frequency (according to the count-min sketch) is at least $n/k$

+If $n$ is not known in advance we use a min-heap, in a single pass we maintain the number of elements seen so far $m$ when processing the next element $x$ we call `update(x, 1)` and then `estimate(x)`, if the estimate is $\geq m/k$ we store $x$ in the heap, Also, whenever $m$ grows to the point that some object $x$ stored in the heap has a key less than $m/k$ (checkable in O(1) time via Find-Min), we delete $x$ from the heap (via Extract-Min).
+After finishing the pass, we output all of the objects in the heap

 ## Reservoir sampling